Tax planning amid elevated interest rates and limited interest expense deductions

 Planning strategies to counteract a loss of tax deductions

 Businesses have a number of ways to improve their tax position in the face of more stringent interest limitation deductions.
-Which strategies are available to a given business will depend on factors such as the industry the business operates in and the business’s preferred financing methods.
+Which strategies are available to a given business depend on factors such as the industry the business operates in and the business’s preferred financing methods.
 Strategies that may be worth considering include:

 1. Employing preferred equity financing rather than debt financing